 Once your shelves are in, bring out your Speed Square again and make sure everything is a perfect angle.

-Then we could go in and add the trim across the front top and back.
-We also added a piece of trim across the bottom back to help the sides stay in place.
+Then we added wood trim across the front top and back.
+We also added a piece of wood trim across the bottom back to help the sides stay in place.

-Tools Needed to Build Coat Bench with Cubbies
+Tools Needed to Build This DIY Mudroom Bench with Cubbies

 Door Knobs and Hooks: D. Lawless Hardware